"Salomé" song lyrics by U2

 Check out Down all the Day's lyrics as well!

-Blow Your House lyrics by U2
+'Blow Your House Down' song lyrics by U2

-Burn Your House down features all the familiar sonic elements of Achtung Baby - Edge riffs, appeggios, slide guitar, backing vocals and lyrics that feature a woman as a central character that's being out of control - kind of like The Lady with the Spinning Head
+Burn Your House down features all the familiar sonic elements of Achtung Baby - Edge riffs, arpeggios, slide guitar, backing vocals and lyrics that feature a woman as a central character that's being out of control - kind of like The Lady with the Spinning Head

 You've been along this road so many times